equaliser0/publicdataset/AwesomeEcosystem/Technologies/VueJS.md

 # VueJS

 VueJS is a framework to build client side applications.
-We use it for singlepage applications, which needs to be more standalone.
+We use it for single-page applications, which needs to be more standalone.

-You can find more about [VueJS here](https://vuejs.org/).
+You can find more about [VueJS here](https://vuejs.org/){:target="_blank"}.